Goncalo-Dias-Rodrigues/Goncalo-Dias-Rodrigues/README.md

 # Fun & Extras

-Hobbies: From the adrenaline of F1 racing and wrestling to the strategy of board games – I love all things fun and challenging.
+In my free time, I enjoy:

+- Formula 1 racing
+- Wrestling
+- Playing videogames and board games
+- Listening to music – I fucking love MUSIC!

 # Let's Connect
 This README is a work in progress as I continue to learn and grow.
 Thanks for stopping by!